samcbride/technical-test/README.md

 I initially mocked the data in the **eligibility.json** file in the **/src/data** section, which allowed me to pass data into the App and display it.
 However, I wasn't sure how to utilize this data with GET or fetch requests as I've always used a live API for that for the React projects I have completed.

-I then tried to create a Mock-API (see mock-api section), which worked when I fired up Postman, but again, struggled to pull that data in.
+I then tried to create a Mock-API (see **mock-api** section), which worked when I fired up Postman, but again, struggled to pull that data in.
 I believe I need a function that connects to the AccountNumberForm.js file and that activates once the submit button is clicked.
 I played around with this functionality for a while trialing some steps we took in the weather-app, but unfortunately was unable to find a solution.
 Perhaps an if/else statement would also be needed (if the data matches, return the rewards the account is eligible for).

-I found this to be quite a challenging assignment and certainly was lesson for figuring out more about how things are passed to each other in React (and also how to structure mock data).

 ## Testing